Messy Hearts Circle FAQ Series

 What’s shared in the circle stays in the circle.
 People can share their own experience after, but not identify or repeat someone else’s story.

-If you have access needs (mobility, seating, sensory, etc.), reach out before registering and I’ll tell you what I can accommodate.
+If you have access needs (mobility, seating, sensory, etc.), reach out before registering and we’ll do our best to accommodate you.

 Most attendees tend to be adults in a wide range, but all participants must be 18+.